 - RTA Cabinet Store

 - Kitchen Cabinet Kings

-- Home Depot In-Stock: Both the cheap no-name, in-stock cabinet boxes and Hampton Bay branded cabinet boxes are all made of MDF.
+- Home Depot, In-Stock: Both the inexpensive, generic in-stock cabinet boxes and Hampton Bay branded cabinet boxes are all made of MDF.

-- Lowe's In-Stock: Its house brand, Kitchen Classics, uses particle board for cabinet boxe.
+- Lowe's, In-Stock: Its house brand, Kitchen Classics, uses particle board for cabinet boxes.

-- Kraftmaid: Kraftmaid liberally uses MDF for cabinet boxes, but it does have an All Plywood Construction option as an upgrade for extra cost.
+- Kraftmaid: This popular cabinet company liberally uses MDF for cabinet boxes, but it does have an option for all plywood construction as an upgrade for an extra cost.